electronVolts-website/electronVolts-website.github.io/src/blog/about.md

 ## 👋 Hello From Team 7393

 We are a veteran FTC team that has been around for 9 years, based in Ashton Maryland.
 This team was founded in 2013 and has been competing in the FIRST Tech Challenge for 8 years.
-Our members are high schoolers who are excited about the upcoming season.
-Our amazing coaches are Jon Vandegriff and Tom Capon who have been diligently supporting us from the beginning.
+Our members are all highschoolers, excited about the upcoming season.
+Jon Vandegriff and Tom Capon are our amazing coaches who have been diligently supporting us from the beginning.

 ## 📓 Contacts
 You can reach us at: